nuuuwan/news_lk3_data/README.md

 *2025-08-22 22:01:00* · [`economynextcom`](https://economynext.com/sri-lanka-ex-president-ranil-wickremesinghe-remanded-after-arrest-237900/) · `en`

-ECONOMYNEXT – Sri Lanka ex-President Ranil Wickremesinghe was remanded until Tuesday, August 26 by the Colombo Fort Magistrate’s Court, after being arrested by the police criminal investigation department after he came to give a statement.
+ECONOMYNEXT – Sri Lanka ex-President Ranil Wickremesinghe was remanded until Tuesday, August 26 by the Colombo Fort Magistrate’s Court, after being arrested by the police criminal investigation department when he came in to give a statement.

-Wickremesinghe was arrested over alleged the use of state-funds for a stop-over in London to visit a university where his wife was made an honorary professor, during a foreign visit while he was President.
+Wickremesinghe was arrested over alleged the use of state-funds for a stop-over in London to visit a university where his wife was made an honorary professor, when he was returning from the US after addressing a UN General Assembly meeting.

 The stop-over was initially described as a private visit in documents but later the expenses for President Wickremesinghe and his staff including bodyguards were paid from state funds, court was told.

-A letter purportedly inviting him to the University of Wolverhamptom was presented to court, but no mention of it had been made in 2023 when he was president, or witnesses who were questioned by police, court was told.
+A letter purportedly inviting him to the University of Wolverhampton was presented to court, but no mention of it had been made in 2023 when he was president, or witnesses who were questioned by police, court was told.

 ...